paultcochrane/blog-travis-ci-com/_posts/2014-05-15-apps-clients-and-tools.md

 We love the Travis CI community.

-Over the last few years you have created a wide range of different applications, tools, plugins and libraries to make working with Travis CI a breeze.
+Over the last few years you have created a wide range of applications, tools, plugins and libraries to make working with Travis CI a breeze.

 To share this joy with as many people as possible, we've added an [Apps, Clients and Tools](http://docs.travis-ci.com/user/apps/) page to our official documentation.